zv1vashum/An-illustrative-journey-of-snow/README.md

 <img src="images/03_stellardendrites1.jpg" alt="figure3_types_of_snowflakes_stellarDendrites">
 <figcaption>Figure 2.Triangular crystals.
 Figure 3.
 Stellar dendrites (Kenneth Libbrecht, n.d).</figcaption>
 </figure><br>

-In general, visual studies in science are vast and complex, exclusively meant for scientific purposes to demonstrate a more visual simulating view of the hoard of information that the researchers have found.
+<<p>In general, visual studies in science are vast and complex, exclusively meant for
+scientific purposes to demonstrate a more visual simulating view of the hoard of information that the researchers have found.
 In the field of design for my target group, there are only a few and are remotely demonstrated through live